-Mr. Pang, aged 57, was appointed as the chairman and ED of the Company and the chairman of the Nomination Committee with effect from 14 July 2020.
+Mr. Pang, aged 59, was appointed as the chairman and ED of the Company and the chairman of the Nomination Committee with effect from 14 July 2020.
 Mr. Pang was later appointed as chairman of the Executive Committee on 30 October 2020.
-Mr. Pang is a director of Boxin Financial Investment Holdings Limited.
 He graduated from People's Public Security University of China with a bachelor degree and Cheung Kong Graduate School of Business with a MBA degree.
 Mr. Pang has over 20 years of experience in the field of financial investment.
 Mr. Pang served as the vice general manager and board chairman of Yinhua Fund Management Company Limited from 2001 to 2003 and 2003 to 2012 respectively.
 From 2012 to 2015, he served as a partner of Boxin (Tianjin) Equity Investment Management Partnership (Limited Partnership).
 From 2015 to 2019, he served as board chairman of Boxin Fund Management Co., Limited.
 Mr. Pang has sound experience and strong relationship in financial industry.
-Mr. Pang is a cousin of Mr. Sun Peng, an ED of the Company.
+Mr. Pang is a cousin of Mr. Sun Peng, an ED and Ms. Liu Siyuan, a NED, is the daughter-in-law of the brother of his spouse.